MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/quota.md

 # [Azure PowerShell](#tab/powershell)

 Install the latest version of the [Az PowerShell module](/powershell/azure/install-azure-powershell).
-If you already have the Az PowerShell installed locally, run `Update-Module -Name Az` to update to the latest version.
+If you already have the Az PowerShell module installed locally, run `Update-Module -Name Az` to update to the latest version.

-To check which version of the Az PowerShell you are running, use `Get-InstalledModule -Name Az`.
+To check which version of the Az PowerShell module you are running, use `Get-InstalledModule -Name Az`.
 Azure Cloud Shell is currently running a version of Azure PowerShell that can take advantage of the latest Azure OpenAI features.

 ### Deployment